 - Spam Detection: If people have filled in the landing page information such that they can be categorized as spam, then you can assign lower scores.
 This way you can eliminate leads that can never turn into a prospect.

 Now, we know the different parameters on which a lead scoring model can be formulated.
-Let us take a look at the different elements which contributes towards a good Lead Scoring Model.
+Let us take a look at the different elements which contribute towards a good Lead Scoring Model.

 Elements of an Effective Lead Scoring Model